huggingface/transformers/docs/source/model_sharing.rst

     echo "hello" >> README.md
     git add . && git commit -m "Update from $USER"

-If you want to change multiple repos at once, the `change_config.py script
-<https://github.com/huggingface/efficient_scripts/blob/main/change_config.py>`__ can probably save you some time.
-We
-are intentionally not wrapping git too much, so that you can go on with the workflow you're used to and the tools you already know.
+We are intentionally not wrapping git too much, so that you can go on with the workflow you're used to and the tools you already know.

 The only learning curve you might have compared to regular git is the one for git-lfs.
 The documentation at `git-lfs.github.com <https://git-lfs.github.com/>`__ is decent, but we'll work on a tutorial with some tips and tricks in the coming weeks!

+Additionally, if you want to change multiple repos at once, the `change_config.py script
+<https://github.com/huggingface/efficient_scripts/blob/main/change_config.py>`__ can probably save you some time.

 Make your model work on all frameworks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^